Cuspidal quintics and surfaces with $p_g=0,$ $K^2=3$ and 5-torsion: Introduction

-The author is a member of the Center for Mathematics of the University of Porto and is a collaborator of the Center for Mathematical Analysis, Geometry and Dynamical Systems (IST/UTL).
-This research was partially supported by the European Regional Development Fund through the programme COMPETE and by the Portuguese Government through the FCT--Funda\c c\~ao para a Ci\^encia e a Tecnologia under the projects PEst--C/MAT/UI0144/2013 and PTDC/MAT-GEO/0675/2012.
+The author is a member of the Center for Mathematics of the University of Porto.
+This research was partially supported by FCT (Portugal) under the project PTDC/MAT-GEO/0675/2012 and by CMUP (UID/MAT/00144/2013), which is funded by FCT with national (MEC) and European structural funds through the programs FEDER, under the partnership agreement PT2020.